18F/handbook/_pages/about-us/teams/talent.md

 Welcome to the TTS Talent team -- we're happy you're here!
 We've compiled a set of helpful tips to get you started.
 We'll update this guide as we receive feedback, so don't be shy to share your thoughts.

-## <a id="checklist">Checklist</a>
+## First week

-[Here's the list](https://github.com/18F/onboarding-documents/blob/master/Checklists/team-talent-ops-new-hire-checklist.md) of things to do during your first week on the Talent team.

-Please note that you might not have much assigned work during your first week here.
+You might not have much assigned work during your first week here.
 That's okay and expected.
 If you've gotten all the government onboarding items done and you're _still_ wondering about what you're actually going to be doing, we're all here to help you.
 Talk and meet with your teammates first.

 ## <a id="who-we-are">Who we are</a>